AdityaBansode31/storewise-candidate-test-backend/README.md

-## Welcome to the Storewise Tech Screening Challenge
+## Welcome to the Storewise Tech Screening Challenge Answer
+#output Screenshots 👇

 ### Setup Instructions
 - Ensure that you have [python3](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installation/) installed in your machine